 Students must also be proficient in using a 10-key calculator, intermediate math processes, and problem analysis.

-The college has a Career Pathways program wherein students can advance their education and, thus, career.
+The college has a Career Pathways program wherein students can advance their education and, thus, careers.
 The graduate outcome at WITC includes above-average competency in the accounting cycles and processes, too.

 Associate in Healthcare Management Programs